-Criteria Preparation Procedure/ Observation Inference/Results Presentation Criteria r reparation Testing Observation interence/ Results Fresentation Grade I (4 marks) Gives complete theoretical information using relevant geographical terms States the objectives and defines the aspects to be studied.
+Criteria Preparation Procedure/ Observation Inference/Results Presentation Criteria 1 reputation Testing Objet vacion Thier circo, results Tresentation Grade I (4 marks) Gives complete theoretical information using relevant geographical terms States the objectives and defines the aspects to be studied.
 Studies text and source material and makes a list.
 States theoretical information in a coherent and concise manner using geographical terminology.
 Uses a variety of techniques.
 Shows resourcefulness.
 Supports investigation with relevant evidence.
 Neatly and correctly stated statement of intent and conclusion matches with objectives.
 Grade II (3 marks) Provides adequate information using appropriate terms.
 States objectives but not the limitations of the study.
-Makes a limited list of source material only from secondary sources. suggested.
+Uses sound methodology-using methods suggested.
 Makes a valid statement about the data collected.
 Attempts to develop explanations using available information.
 Limited use of reference material and a presentation, which is routine.
 Grade III (2 marks) States objectives using some geographical terms but mostly in descriptive terms.
 Only lists the aspects to be studied.
 References are minimal.
 Uses methodology in which selective techniques are applied correctly.
 Makes descriptive statement.
 Analysis is limited.
 Relates and describes systematically the data collected.
 Tries to relate conclusion to original aim.
 Simple and neat with correct placement of references, acknowledgements, contents, maps and diagrams.
 Grade IV (1 mark) States intent without using relevant geographical terms but explaining them correctly.
 Shows evidence of what to look for and how to record the same.
-Uses methodology with some techniques but is unable to systematically record data and collect information.
 Makes few relevant statements.
 Does analyse data that is not presented or tends to copy analysis available from other sources.
 Makes superficial conclusions.
 Link between the original aim and conclusion is not clear.
 Neat but lacking in correct placement of table of contents, maps, diagrams and pictures.
 Grade V (0 marks) Does not make any use of geographical terms.
 Has not collected any relevant data and has not presented sources correctly.
 Does not use any logical technique and does not follow the methodology suggested.
 Does not analyse data.
 Does not use the suggested methods.
 Makes conclusions but does not relate them to the original aim.
 Presents the report without reference.